 - GPS will provide an allocation to the Faculty Dean according to the timeline mentioned above.

 - The Faculty will decide on an awarding mechanism, considering:

 - Award value

 - Selection mechanism or allocation to academic departments

 - Policy on matching funds requirements

 - Approval mechanism – to ensure that students are eligible in terms of purpose of travel

 - Prioritizing purpose of travel

-- Faculties will submit the nominations for the students receiving the GREAT awards to GPS via the Minerva award processing form BSAC.
+- Faculties will submit the nominations for the students receiving the GREAT awards to GPS via the Minerva award processing form BSA.

-- GPS will validate that the student is currently registered full time in an eligible Research Master’s program or in a Doctoral program, but NOT in time limitation. (updated as per the Feb.
-22, 2010 memo)
+- GPS will validate that the student is currently registered full time in an eligible Research Master or Doctoral program, and NOT in time limitation.